jeffcardillo/TheMovieDB-Android-Architecture-Patterns/README.md

 # TheMovieDB-Android-Architecture-Patterns
-I created this project to do an instructional walkthrough of MVVM, Databinding and LiveData to fellow engineers at my workplace.
+I created this project to do an instructional walkthrough of Model-View-ViewModel (MVVM), Data-binding and LiveData to fellow engineers at my workplace.
 I'm using TheMovieDB API to fetch interesting data and show beautiful movie posters in this demo.

 I will be adding a presentation slide deck to accompany the code soon.